devleaks/pywinwing/README.md

 Devices supported by this script will

 # Installation

+It is advisable to create and use a dedicated python environment.

 ```sh
 pip install 'pywinwing @ git+https://github.com/devleaks/pywinwing.git'
 ```

 # Execution

+The installation process creates a new command that can be executed from the prompt in a terminal window.

 ```
 $ winwing-cli --help